Prayushstha/Inventory-Manager/readme.md

 ### 3. Tracking Stock

 Go to the **Inventory** section to view current stock levels.
-Set a minimum threshold for each product — Stockwise will alert you when stock falls below that level.
+Set a minimum threshold for each product — Inventory Manager will alert you when stock falls below that level.

 ### 4. Recording a Sale